BioinfoMachineLearning/ScHiCEDRN/README.md

 -e, --epoch          How many epoches that you want to train.
 -b, --batch_size     The batch size you want to use in you model.
 -n, --celln          Cell number in the dataset you want to feed in you model.
--l, --celline        Which cell line you want to choose for your dataset, default is 'Human'.
+-l, --celline        Which cell line you want to choose for your dataset, default is 'Human', you should choose one name in ['Human', 'Dros']
 -p, --percent        The downsampling ratio for the raw dataset, it should be equal or larger than 0.02 but not larger than 1.0, '1.0' means the input data without any downsampling.
 ```
 ## License